Last updated 1 September 2022

 The General Insurance Code of Practice (Insurance Code) is an industry agreement adopted by most leading insurers.
-It is administered by the Financial Ombudsman Service Ltd (FOS), and a failure by the insurer to comply with the Insurance Code may be disclosed by the FOS in its annual report.
+It is administered by the Australian Financial Complaints Authority (AFCA) and a failure by the insurer to comply with the Insurance Code may be addressed by the General Insurance Code Governance Committee.

 Some relevant claims procedure deadlines include:

-- notify the insured of required information, appoint loss adjuster and/or provide initial time estimate of claims decision on initial claims receipt (10 business days)
+- advise the insured of required information, appoint loss adjuster and/or provide initial time estimate of claims decision on initial claims receipt (10 business days)

-- keep the insured informed of progress (at least every 20 business days)
+- advise insured about the progress of the claim (at least every 20 business days)

 - respond to the insured’s information requests (10 business days)